Print

 Instructions

 1. Marinate the chicken.
-Add 2 crushed garlic cloves, the grated ginger, 1 tablespoon of soy sauce, 1 tablespoon of fish sauce, 1 tablespoon of pineapple juice, 1 tablespoon of olive oil and 1 teaspoon of ground turmeric to a bowl and mix to combine.
+Add 2 crushed garlic cloves, the grated ginger, 1 tablespoon of soy sauce, 1 tablespoon of fish sauce, 1 tablespoon of pineapple juice, 1 tablespoon of sesame oil and 1 teaspoon of ground turmeric to a bowl and mix to combine.
 Add the chicken thighs, then mix through the marinade to coat well.
 Set the chicken aside while you prepare the rest of the dish.
 PRO TIP: You can marinate the chicken up to 24 hours in advance if you like.

 2. Make the pineapple salsa.
-Add 1/2 cup of chopped pineapple to a small bowl along with 1 tablespoon of pineapple juice, 1 teaspoon of fish sauce, the chopped mint leaves and scallions.
+Add ½ cup of chopped pineapple to a small bowl along with 1 tablespoon of pineapple juice, 1 teaspoon of fish sauce, the chopped mint leaves, and scallions.
 Mix to combine, then set aside.

 4. Heat your pan.
 Set a large pan over high heat.
-I like to use a cast iron griddle pan to get the gorgeous striped marks, but any pan is fine.
+I like to use a cast-iron griddle pan to get the gorgeous striped marks, but any pan is fine.
 You could also barbecue the chicken, or pop it under your broiler (grill) for 7 or so minutes on each side.

 5. Cook the chicken.
 Once the pan is hot, arrange the marinated chicken in the pan on one layer.
 Cook for 7 minutes on one side, resisting the urge to move the chicken around.
-You want those lovely charred marks for maximum flavour.
+You want those lovely charred marks for maximum flavor.
 After 7 minutes, flip the chicken over.
-Place the halved lemon, cut sides down, onto the pan with the chicken, then cook for another 7 minutes, or until the chicken hits 165F/74C using a probe thermometer in the thickest part (or slice into a piece and check there are no pink bits).
+Place the halved lemon, cut sides down, onto the pan with the chicken, then cook for another 7 minutes, or until the chicken hits 165°F (74°C) using a probe thermometer in the thickest part (or slice into a piece and check there are no pink bits).
 Remove the chicken and the lemon from the pan.

 6. Garnish and serve.
 Pour the peanut sauce onto a lipped serving plate, then arrange the charred chicken on top.
 Spoon over the pineapple salsa, then finish with a scattering of chopped peanuts.
 Serve the charred lemon wedges on the side.